-If the value of the benefit amounts is more than $5,000 , your employer will report the amount more than $5,000 as taxable income.
-If the value is less than $5,000 , your employer won’t report any amount as taxable income.
+The value of the benefit amounts might be more than $5,000.
+If so, your employer will report the amount more than $5,000 as taxable income.
+If the value is less than $5,000, your employer won’t report any amount as taxable income.

-Section 125 plans are salary-reduction arrangements some employers offer.
+Section 125 plans are offered by some employers.
 These plans are also called cafeteria plans or flexible spending accounts.
-They allow employees to reduce their salaries by a certain amount in return for 1 or more nontaxable benefit.
+They allow employees to reduce their salaries for one or more nontaxable benefits.
 You can use common flexible spending accounts to pay childcare or medical expenses.

-Form W-2, box 10 will show the amount of child and dependent care benefits your employer provided.
+Your W-2, box 10 will show the amount of child and dependent care benefits your employer provided.
 You can’t use expenses paid or reimbursed with these benefits to claim the childcare credit.
 Subtract the box 10 amount from the amount of the child and dependent care credit you can claim.
-When your W-2 form shows dependent-care benefits, you must complete Part III of Form 2441 (Form 1040) — even if you're not claiming a childcare credit.
+When your W-2 shows dependent care benefits, you must complete Form 2441 (Form 1040), Part III.
+This applies even if you're not claiming a childcare credit.

-To learn more, see IRS Publication 503: Child and Dependent Care Expenses.
+To learn more, see Publication 503: Child and Dependent Care Expenses at www.irs.gov.